Electric fences and your home security

 - Your insurance company can reject your claim.

-- Electric fence injuries can result in an owner’s prosecution.
+- Injuries from shocks can result in an owner’s prosecution.

-In the same way, the newly amended regulations protect us.
-Therefore, if you have not complied with the regulations and don’t have a COC from a registered installer or company you are at odds with the law!
+In the same way, as Electrical CoC’s protect us, the newly amended electrified fence regulations protect us as well.
+Therefore, if you have not complied with the regulations and don’t have an COC from a registered installer or company you are at odds with the law!